PriyankaJhamb/PriyankaJhamb/MicrosoftAzure.md

 - set of technologies that help to manage any type of cloud environment(it can be public, private or hybrid).

 ### Azure VMware Solution
-it helps to run VMware workloads, that is previously in private cloud environment, in Azure.
+It helps to run VMware workloads, that is previously in private cloud environment, in Azure.

+### Benefits of Cloud
+1. Scalability (ability to handle demand)
+- Vertical Scaling: power/capabilities of resources can be scaled up (either automatically or manually) or scaled down as per requirement.
+- Horizontal Scaling: number of resources/ virtual machines/ containers can be scaled out (increase) or scaled in (decrease).

+2. Availability (High Uptime)
+- available (Uptime)
+- Not availbale (Downtime)
+It is not possible to have 100 percent uptime because when we experienced a steep jump in demand, we need to use back up servers but we need to integrate which takes time atleast 1 minute. but we can have 99.9 percent.

+For each service, there is a service level agreement which can be different for each service provided by a cloud service provider.

+3.